MRCIEU/activityBigrams/README.md

 matlab -r combineDatasets
 ```

-## 4) Tests of confounding factors for those in sample vs those not in sample
+## 4) Tests of confounding factors for those in sample versus those not in sample

 We create a dataset to perform the confounder analysis.
 This is different from the main dataset because it
 contains all the participants that came to the F11 clinic, with an indicator variable `insample` denoting